-In April 2018, Wallenius Wilhelmsen finalised the project to establish a legal and funding structure consistent with the business unit structure consisting of Wallenius Wilhelmsen Ocean (‘WW Ocean’), Wallenius Wilhelmsen Solutions (‘WW Solutions’), EUKOR and ARC.
-As part of this process, all ship loans in Wallenius Logistics AB and Wilhelmsen Lines AS were either refinanced or amended to allow for the restructuring.
-In the second half of the year, Wallenius Wilhelmsen refinanced about USD 450 million in ship loans.
-Following the restructuring and refinancing activities in 2018, the Ocean business has limited refinancing needs for 2019 and 2020.
+In April 2017, WWL initiated a project to establish a legal and funding structure consistent with the business unit structure of Wallenius Wilhelmsen Ocean (WW Ocean), Wallenius Wilhelmsen Solutions (WW Solutions), EUKOR and ARC.
+As part of the process all ship loans in Wallenius Logistics AB and Wilhelmsen Lines AS will either be refinanced or amended to allow for the restructuring to take place.
+The process is well on its way and the target is to finalise the process during the second quarter 2018.

 For the ocean segment, results developed positively in 2017 supported by increased volumes, improved cargo mix, and realisation of synergies.
 On the negative side, the ocean segment continued to be faced with overcapacity of tonnage and resulting pressure on freight rates throughout 2017.

 For the landbased segment, the underlying activity level and results developed positively during the year, mainly driven by strong performance for technical services in North America and increased volumes for the terminals.
 Towards the end of the year, Keen Transport Inc. (Keen) was acquired for USD 64 million, making WWL the clear market leader for high & heavy processing and transportation in North America.